utnaf/ascii-stuff/README.md

 ## ASCIImage

-This is an exercise I made to lear some Python.
+This is an exercise I made to learn some Python.
+It's actually my first Py code ever, so bear with me ;)

 ## Wat